-- Connect to remote alarm, when used - ☐ Connect wiring for multiple boiler operation - The U-Control provides the flexibility for control of multiple Ultra boilers. - You will need to program the boilers' U-Controls based on the interconnection method you choose.
+Connect wiring for multiple boiler operation

+- The U-Control provides the flexibility for control of multiple Ultra boilers. - You will need to program the boilers' U-Controls based on the interconnection method you choose.

-☐ Install system & outdoor sensors, when used
+Install system & outdoor sensors, when used

-The boiler is shipped with an outdoor sensor, a system supply sensor and a system return sensor.
+• The boiler is shipped with an outdoor sensor, a system supply sensor and a system return sensor.
 The system supply sensor will be required for most space heating applications.
 The system return sensor must also be installed when using the system supply sensor.
 Use of the outdoor sensor is optional.